MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 ## Step 1: Export your layout

 [Layouts](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Layouts/About.md) contain all the common elements that appear on each page of your website.
 In this tutorial our example application will be embedded in our layout.
-This means we will need to export the layout from Cosmos so we can work with it later.
+This means we will need to export the layout from Cosmos so we can encorporate it with our application.

-Here is how to export the default layout of your website:
+To export the default layout of your website follow these steps:

  * Log into the "Editor" for your website and click the "Menu" button, then select "Layouts."
- * Download the "default" layout by clicking the "export default" button
+ * Download the "default" layout by clicking the "export default" button.

 ![Export default layout button](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/tutorial1-export-layout-button.png)